OpenKneeboard/OpenKneeboard/docs/internals/README.md

 ## Building

+### General notes

-Visual Studio 2022 must be installed; the free 'community' edition is fine.
-Make sure that support for 'CMake Presets' is enabled
+- Visual Studio 2022 must be installed
+  - the free 'community' edition is fine

-If you use VSCode, just open the folder and VSCode should prompt to install CMake support if necessary.
-Then, just click 'build'
-If you use CLion, open the folder as a project, and everything should 'just work'.
+  - I am proactive about adopting new C++ features; if you encounter a build failure, make sure that Visual Studio 2022 is up-to-date
+  - You *must* use Visual Studio as your toolchain; other toolchains such as clang and mingw are not supported by WinUI3
+- Use the 'vcpkg' preset

+## Building from terminal

-Alternatively, from a developer command prompt:
+In a developer tools command prompt or developer tools Powershell:

 ```
 mkdir build